 Games are supposed to be fun, right?
 When you were a child, didn’t you enjoy playing games, whether it was a board game, or hide & seek inside the house, or even just going outside and playing?
 Life was simpler then and we actually looked forward to growing up.
-I remember being 8 years old, standing in line at the DMV, and feeling anxious because I had to wait another 8 years just to get my own driver’s license.
+I remember being 8 years old, standing with my dad in line at the DMV, and feeling anxious because I had to wait another 8 years just to get my own driver’s license.
 Does anyone actually enjoy going to the DMV now?
 Of course not.
 But the DMV is just a small part of a larger “game”, one that everyone plays daily, yet so few actually get to enjoy.
 Many of us are just tired of being forced to play along.

 The game of life is all-encompassing and it is customize-able, meaning you can create a little corner of “the game” with your own rules that benefit *you*, and if the other players (uh,… I mean “people” or “fellow human citizens”) don’t play by your rules, you get to punish them (emotionally, physically, but usually just financially).
 I’ve said before that this is a the perfect game, but some folks are more adept at playing than others.
 Don’t hate the player, hate the game….. right?